ophub/amlogic-s9xxx-openwrt/README.md

 ## Install to EMMC partition and update instructions

 Choose the corresponding firmware according to your STB.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
-Insert the USB hard disk into the Amlogic s9xxx STB.
+Insert the USB hard disk into the STB.
 Common for all `Amlogic s9xxx STB`.

 ***`Install OpenWrt`***